The Boy Behind the Door: Plot

 Bobby finds keys in the Creep's coat pocket but none of them unlocks the door behind which Kevin is trapped.
 His plan to use the Creep's car to get help doesn't work.
 While searching for another key, he discovers a trunk full of bloody boys' clothes and a rotary phone.
 He is able to call the police but the kidnapper returns and Bobby has to hang up before the police can track his location.

 While the kidnapper checks on Kevin and showers, Bobby gets rid of the Creep's body and cleans up the blood in the kitchen.
 He discovers a safe containing cash, another key, and nude photos of other boys.
 He tries the new key but it doesn't work.
 He then tries picking the lock with a knife, slicing his hand and leaving a smear of blood on the door.
 The kidnapper notices the blood and realizes that Bobby is in the house.
-Bobby hides and traps himself in the bathroom and the kidnapper chops their way through with an axe, but Bobby is able to slice their hand with a nail file.
+Bobby hides and traps himself in the bathroom and the kidnapper chops her way through with an axe, but Bobby is able to slice her hand with a nail file.

-The police arrive and the kidnapper, revealed to be a woman, answers the door.
+The police arrive and the kidnapper answers the door.
 She claims to be alone but the officer asks for her ID.
 After the woman doesn't return, the officer goes inside and discovers Bobby.
 He is then struck in the chest with an axe and Bobby hides.
 The kidnapper takes the officer's gun.
 She discovers the Creep's body, then follows Bobby down to the basement and explains that she expected him to suffocate in the trunk.